SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/index.md

 # Lists

 The **Lists** screen contains descriptions and definitions of the lists in SuperOffice CRM.
-Here you can customize the predefined lists supplied with SuperOffice CRM.
+Here you can customise the predefined lists supplied with SuperOffice CRM.

 [!include[Find specific list](includes/tip-find-list.md)]